5 min read

 The Canadian University Teachers Association has developed a comprehensive and useful 28-page Guide to Acknowledging First Peoples & Traditional Territory.

 Native-Land.ca is a good resource; it’s a big map so takes a bit of time to open and carries this disclaimer:

 On June 21, 2017 (National Indigenous Peoples Day) Google announced a project that would add 3,000 Canadian Indigenous reserves and settlement lands to Google Maps and Google Earth platforms.

-On this interactive site you can learn general information on First Nations such as the official name of the Nation, the province they are located in, the population, election system, name of the chief, the mailing address as well as links to the Nation’s website, if they have one.
+On this interactive site, you can learn general information on First Nations such as the official name of the Nation, the province they are located in, the population, the election system, the name of the chief, the mailing address as well as links to the Nation’s website if they have one.

 So, keep up the good work Canada.